AtelierNum/simu_SPDV/README.md

 # simu_SPDV

+You're going to need [Node.js](https://nodejs.org/) on your marchine.

 This will simulate the OSC output of the LiDar system installed by 61fps.

 It will randomly fill the blob arrays with a 30/70 distribution of live/dead blobs.
 Each blobs move by walking inside a simplex noise.